 The big city question that always works

-In London you can get away with the easiest question of them all: Where are you from?
+In London, you can get away with the easiest question of them all: Where are you from?
 Very few people are actually from London and most folks have a great story about how they got there.
 I would think this one applies to any major city which has an influx/outflux of people.

 Talking points allow strangers to speak

 Whenever something unexpected (especially something less-than-great) happens, people get talking.
 If you get stuck in the elevator, if the service is really slow at the bar, someone stinks on the train, if the weather suddenly shifts – it’s ok to speak to strangers all of a sudden.
-This is because you now have a talking point and you have an experience to discuss.
+This is because you now have a talking point and you have the experience to discuss.

 Got a joke?
 Deliver it!